This is all the random stuff that spills out of my mind ...

 Eclipse 2015: Science, Religion And Mystery

-I was in awe on Friday when the eclipse darkened the skies.
-There was an eerie silence and the birds thought night had come.
+I was in awe on Friday when the eclipse darkened the skies over my home around 9:30am.
+There was an eerie silence and the birds were roosting in the trees thinking that night time had come ...

 Although not a complete eclipse where I was, I was able to watch it on BBC via the Stargazing Live programme and was blown away by the technology involved in putting the programme together.